NOW ACCEPTING NEW CLIENTS. IN PERSON & ONLINE. Email: info@innerloguetherapy.com

 Free Worksheet: Teaching Kids About Their Feelings – Feelings Chart for Emotional Intelligence

-Understanding and expressing emotions is a vital skill for children.
+Understanding and expressing emotions via feelings chart is a vital skill for children.
 It helps them navigate relationships, cope with challenges, and foster resilience.
 As parents and caregivers, we play a crucial role in guiding our kids through their emotional landscapes.
-In this blog post, we’ll explore five effective tips for teaching children about their feelings, along with a fun worksheet activity to help them express and understand their emotions better.
+In this blog post, we’ll explore five effective tips for teaching children about their feelings chart, along with a fun worksheet activity to help them express and understand their emotions better.

 Teaching kids about emotions Innerlogue Psychology